 Sometimes, no matter what a woman does, a baby will just not cooperate.
 When this is the case, the woman needs to discuss birthing options with her doctor or midwife.
 Head down is the preferable position for labor.
 Generally, the head is the largest part of a baby’s body.
 If the head can fit through the pelvis, the rest of the body should be able to as well.

 This does not mean that women who have a breech baby cannot have a successful vaginal delivery.
 What it does mean, however, is that the risk for serious and/or permanent injury can be greater.
 Babies born vaginally breech are at a higher risk for complications related to the umbilical cord.
 Since the head is usually the last part of the body to be delivered, severe umbilical cord compression can occur.
 Before a baby is born, the umbilical cord is its only source for nutrients and oxygen.
 When the cord is compressed and the baby cannot be delivered rapidly, brain damage can occur.

 Women who choose to vaginally deliver a breech baby should seek the help of a doctor or midwife who has experience with vaginal breech deliveries.
 It’s important to keep in mind that even with the most experience birthing team, injuries and complications can arise.

-Many times, the delivery method of choice for doctors is a caesarean section.
-A C-section carries more risks to the mother, but many women opt to place more risk with their own health then risk the health of their baby.
+Many times, the delivery method of choice for doctors is a cesarean section.
+A C-section carries more risks to the mother, but many women opt to place more risk with their own health than risk the health of their baby.

 A lot of research and debate has been done about delivering a breech baby.
 The best advice available is to read as much information as you can if you’re faced with a breech birth.
-Make whatever decision you do an informed one.
+Make whatever option you choose an informed one.